Before we dig deep into how to syndicate content, or even if you should, let’s start with the question of what is content syndication in SEO?

 Who doesn’t love more organic, targeted traffic, more brand awareness, more newsletter sign-ups and more sales?

-Where to syndicate your content in 3 steps
+Where to syndicate your content

 A simple Google search will find you sites that take syndicated content in your area of expertise: